Kaelinkes/Kaelinkes/README.md

 </h3>
 <h4 align ="left">

- I'm an IT student in my final year and aspiring software engineer.
+ <b>I'm Kaelin 👋!</b> I am IT student in my final year and aspiring software engineer.
 I enjoy coding and learning about new software and also keeping up with the latest tech!
 I use this space to share projects, practice new skills, and document my learning journey.
  <br><br>
  Have fun exploring my projects and seeing what I’ve been working on! 🚀